 Toolkit for Youth Volunteering and Social Action in Health and Social Care produced with NHS England, Department of Health and Social Care and NHS Improvement.

-How to Guide: How to develop NHS Youth Forums is designed to help commissioners and providers think through and develop youth forums to support person-centred commissioning of children and young people in health and care services.
+How-to Guide: How to develop NHS Youth Forums is designed to help commissioners and providers think through and develop youth forums to support person-centred commissioning of children and young people in health and care services.
 It is authored by the University of East London and features examples from across London.

-A NHS Employer’s guide to involving children and young people in the recruitment process.
+An NHS Employer’s guide to involving children and young people in the recruitment process.

 ‘You’re welcome’ quality criteria for young people friendly services from the Department of Health.